basbossink/basbossink.github.com/tags/PowerShell.md

 ---
 layout: default
 title: Posts tagged PowerShell
-keywords: [.NET,.NET development,ConvertTo-Html,Out-String,PowerShell,PowerShell advocacy,Send-MailMessage,development]
+keywords: [.NET,.NET development,C#,ConvertTo-Html,Out-String,PowerShell,PowerShell advocacy,PowerShell syntax,Send-MailMessage,development]
 ---
-<h2><a href="/2011-03-12/send-mail-message-out-strig-tip/">Quick Powershell tip concerning Out-String and Send-MailMessage</a></h2>
+<h2><a href="/2011-03-12/send-mail-message-out-string-tip/">Quick Powershell tip concerning Out-String and Send-MailMessage</a></h2>
 {% assign my_date = ' Sat 12 Mar 2011' %}
 Recently I wrote a script at work to generate a report about the load on a set of servers.
 The gathered statistics were mailed around